 Hocus Pocus (1993)

-Adults probably won’t be creeped out by this Disney comedy about a group of kids who accidentally bring some long-dead evil witches back to life, but as a kid I found some scenes terrifying.
-Now I just love it because it’s so much fun – watching the witches adjust to modern life is entertaining, particularly when they repeatedly fail to understand Halloween costumes, and the kids (including a very young Thora Birch) are endearing rather than annoying.
+Adults probably won’t be creeped out by this Disney comedy about a group of kids who accidentally bring some long-dead evil witches back to life, but as kids we found some scenes terrifying.
+Now we just love it because it’s so much fun – watching the witches adjust to modern life is entertaining, particularly when they repeatedly fail to understand Halloween costumes, and the kids (including a very young Thora Birch) are endearing rather than annoying.

 Trick ‘R Treat (2007)

 A schoolbus full of dead children.
 A corpse turned into a scarecrow.
 And a grumpy old man who hates Halloween.
 The stories in this Halloween-themed anthology pack in all of these and more.
-Thanks to some bizarre studio politics, this film had its release pushed back for years before it finally came out on DVD, but it’s out now, so you might as well watch it.
+Thanks to some bizarre studio politics, this film had its release pushed back for years before it finally came out on DVD, which is a shame, because it’s brill.

 Holding a séance at a Halloween party is never a good idea.
 Especially if you’re having a party in an abandoned morgue.
 So when Angela and her friends try it in this 80s-tastic horror movie, all hell breaks loose.
 It’s a daft movie for the most part, but it does have some distinctly disturbing scenes (the bit with the lipstick, in particular, still makes me shudder) and, hey, it’s probably a better idea to watch this than attempt to have your own Halloween séance.